UNDERSTANDING YOUR CHOICES OF BUSINESS ORGANISATION UNDER CAMA 2020: A BROAD OVERVIEW

 Business registration in Nigeria

-READ ALSO: REAL ESTATE DUE DILIGENCE (IN NIGERIA): A COMPREHENSIVE NOTE
+READ ALSO: REAL ESTATE INVESTMENT (IN NIGERIA): 5 LEGAL TIPS FOR INVESTING WISELY

 In 2015, a team of three co-founders who met originally at Covenant University, Nigeria, saw a viral tweet about someone who had saved one thousand Naira every day that year in a piggy bank, who on the last day of the year broke the box and shared the picture on Twitter.